The Awakening (upcoming film)

-The Awakening is an upcoming British thriller film written by Justin Tinto, Matt Routledge and Matt Hookings, directed by Routledge and starring Tinto and Alice Eve.
+The Awakening is an upcoming British thriller film directed by Matt Routledge, written by Justin Tinto, Routledge and Matt Hookings, and starring Tinto and Alice Eve.
 Principal photography commenced at Pinewood Studios in London in May 2024.

+Plot

+Two people discover a conspiracy to take over the world.
+Their investigation to expose the truth leads to a race against time.